Altium-Designer-addons/scripts-libraries/Lib_NetTieLib/readme.txt

 NetTieLibSource\		- source files used for building NetTieLib.IntLib, you can open NetTieLib.LibPkg file in Altium Designer,
 						  modify the library and compile it back into IntLib file which will be located in NetTieLibSource\Outpupt\

+Please send your comments and error reports to PetrTos (a) gmail.com .
 I hope the library will be usefull for you.

 Petr Tosovsky